scribe-org/Scribe-iOS/README.md

   - This would help keep the app size to a minimum

 - Planning and implementing baseline documentation for Scribe [(see issue)]()

+- Discussing further grammatical information that can be displayed to the user in the preview bar that could help with language learning [(see issue)]()

 ## Appearance